sarojgn810/sarojgn810/README.md

 # 💫 About Me:
 Site Reliability Engineer with 9+ years building, automating, and scaling mission-critical production systems for Fortune 500 organisations.
 Specialises in SRE, AIOps, MLOps, and Agentic AI — architecting AI-driven alert correlation on Splunk & New Relic, deploying LLM-powered runbook automation, and building self-healing infrastructure.
 Reduced MTTR by 40%, cut alert noise by 55%, and sustained 99.9% uptime on a $2B+/day payment platform.
 AWS Certified AI Practitioner & Cloud Practitioner.
-Executive PhD researcher at NIT Rourkela.
-Seeking senior remote SRE / Platform Engineering / AIOps roles with global-first organisations.<br>
+Executive PhD researcher at NIT Rourkela. <br>

 ## 🌐 Socials: